grafana/grafana/docs/sources/best-practices/dashboard-management-maturity-levels.md

 weight = 200
 +++

-1. A dashboard should tell a story.
-2. Avoid "dashboard sprawl."
-Dashboard sprawl negatively affects time to find the right dashboard.
-Duplicating dashboards and changing “one thing” (worse: keeping original tags) is the easiest kind of sprawl
-3. Your dashboarding practices should reduce cognitive load, not add to it.

 # Dashboard management maturity levels

+_Dashboard management maturity_ refers to how well-designed and efficient your dashboard ecosystem is.
+We recommend periodically reviewing your dashboard setup to gauge where you are and how you can improve.

+Broadly speaking, dashboard maturity can be defined as low, medium, or high.

+Much of the content for this topic was taken from the KubeCon 2019 talk [Fool-Proof Kubernetes Dashboards for Sleep-Deprived Oncalls](https://www.youtube.com/watch?v=YE2aQFiMGfY).

-Low - Default state.
-No strategy.
+## Low - default state

-- Sprawl
-Everyone can modify, no reviews
-Duplicate used regularly, tags lose meaning when copied with dashboards that are then altered One-off dashboards that get in the way of finding what you need A symptom of low maturity is browsing for dashboards If you have to flip through a couple of dashboards to get to the right one Not having any alerts to direct you to the right dashboard Low
-No strategy
-(default state)
+At this stage, you have no coherent dashboard management strategy.
+Almost everyone starts here.

+How can you tell you are here?

-- Everyone can modify
+- Everyone can modify your dashboards.
-- Duplicate used regularly
+- Lots of copied dashboards, little to no dashboard reuse.
-- One-off dashboards
+- One-off dashboards that hang around forever.
-- No version control (dashboard json in version control)
+- No version control (dashboard JSON in version control).
 - Lots of browsing for dashboards, searching for the right dashboard.
-Wasted tie.
+This means lots of wasted time trying to find the dashboard you need.
+- Not having any alerts to direct you to the right dashboard.

-Medium - Managing use of methodical dashboards.
+## Medium - methodical dashboards

+At this stage, you are starting to manage your dashboard use with methodical dashboards.
+You might have laid out a strategy, but there are some things you could improve.

+How can you tell you are here?

 - Prevent sprawl by using template variables.
-The first thing you can do to prevent sprawl of dashboards is to use template variables What’s shown is a node dashboard for kubernetes.
-I don’t need a dashboard for each node, that can be part of a query variable Even better, I can make the datasource a template variable too, so I can reuse the same dashboard across different clusters and monitoring backends
-Link to strategies.md or move it to this folder.
-- Hierarchal dashboards
-Summary views with aggregate queries
-Queries have breakdown by next level
-Tree structure reflecting the k8s hierarchies Hierarchal dashboards with drill-down to next level
-- Service hierarchies
-RED method example, Request and Error rate on the left, latency duration on the right One row per service
-Row order reflects data flow
-- Expressive dashboards: Split service dashboards where magnitude differs
-  - can be worth splitting an app services into different dashboards.
-Compare like to like.
-Make sure aggregated metrics don't drown out important info.
-- Expressive charts
-Meaningful use of color (green is good, red is bed) Normalize axis where you can.
-Understand the underlying metrics
-- Normalized charts
-  - Example: CPU usage by percentage rather than number, because each CPU might be a different size.
-  - Example reduces cognitive load.
-Don't have to do math on "how much space do I have left?"
-- Directed browsing
-Template variables make it harder to “just browse” randomly/aimlessly.
-Cut down on "guessing."
-Most dashboards should be linked to by alerts
-Browsing is directed (drill-down)
-- Managing dashboards
-Version controlled dashboard sources
-Currently by copy/pasting JSON
-RFC in our design doc (provisioning?)

-Medium
-Managing use of methodical dashboards
-- prevention of sprawl
-- use of template variables to reuse dashboards, reduce sprawl (example: data source variables, instance variables, query variables)
-- methodical dashboards
-- hierarchical dashboards with drill-down to next level (ask Dave Kal for example)
-- expressive charts
-- version control
-- directed browsing

-High - Optimizing use.
-Consistency by design.
-- Optimizing use
-Actively reducing sprawl
-Regularly reviewing existing dashboards
-- Example: Only approved dashboards added to master dashboard list.
-Tracking use (upcoming feature: meta-analytics)
-- Consistency by design
-Use of scripting libraries to generate dashboards, ensure consistency in pattern and style. grafonnet (Jsonnet) grafanalib (Python)
-Consistent attributes and styles across all dashboards Smaller change sets

-Dashboard as code(?)

-High
-Optimizing use,
-consistency by design
-- active sprawl reduction
-- use of scripting libraries
-- use of mixins
-- no editing in the browser
-- browsing is the exception
-- Link to mixins?
-Prometheus, K8, others?
+For example, you don't need a separate dashboard for each node, you can use query variables.
+Even better, you can make the data source a template variable too, so you can reuse the same dashboard across different clusters and monitoring backends.

+  {{< imgbox max-width="90%" img="/img/docs/best-practices/use-variables-example.gif" caption="Example of using variables" >}}

+- Methodical dashboards according to an [observability strategy]({{< relref "common-observability-strategies.md" >}}).
+- Hierarchical dashboards with drill-downs to the next level.

+  {{< imgbox max-width="90%" img="/img/docs/best-practices/drill-down-example.png" caption="Example of using drill-down" >}}

+- Dashboard design reflects service hierarchies.
+The example shown below uses the RED method (request and error rate on the left, latency duration on the right) with one row per service.
+The row order reflects the data flow.

+  {{< imgbox max-width="90%" img="/img/docs/best-practices/service-hierarchy-example.png" caption="Example of a service hierarchy" >}}

+- Compare like to like: split service dashboards when the magnitude differs.
+Make sure aggregated metrics don't drown out important information.
+- Expressive charts with meaningful use of color and normalizing axes where you can.
+  - Example of meaningful color: Green means it's good, red means it's bad.
+[Thresholds]({{< relref "../panels/thresholds.md" >}}) can help with that.
+  - Example of normalizing axes: When comparing CPU usage, measure by percentage rather than raw number, because each CPU might be a different size.
+This reduces cognitive load, because the user doesn't have to compute how much space is left on the CPU.
+- Directed browsing cuts down on "guessing."
+  - Template variables make it harder to “just browse” randomly or aimlessly.
+  - Most dashboards should be linked to by alerts.
+  - Browsing is directed with links.
+For more information, refer to [Linking]({{< relref "../linking/_index.md" >}}).
+- Version-controlled dashboard JSON.

+## High - optimized use

+At this stage, you have optimized your dashboard management use with a consistent and thoughtful strategy.
+It requires maintenance, but the results are worth it.
+Other IT departments want to grow up and be like you.

+- Actively reducing sprawl.
+  - Regularly review existing dashboards to make sure they are still relevant.
+  - Only approved dashboards added to master dashboard list.
+  - Tracking dashboard use.
+If you're an Enterprise user, you might take advantage of [Usage insights]({{< relref "../enterprise/usage-insights.md" >}}).
+- Consistency by design.
+- Use scripting libraries to generate dashboards, ensure consistency in pattern and style.
+  - grafonnet (Jsonnet)
+  - grafanalib (Python)
+- No editing in the browser.
+Dashboard viewers change views with variables.
+- Browsing for dashboards is the exception, not the rule.

 [Fool-Proof Kubernetes Dashboards for Sleep-Deprived Oncalls - David Kaltschmidt, Grafana Labs](https://www.youtube.com/watch?v=YE2aQFiMGfY)